scman1/advanced_xafs/README.md

-# PSDI Webinar
+# Advanced XAS processing

 # Experimental Data Capture: producing publish ready data from processing and analysis processes, example with XAS data processing

-The collection of notebooks included in this repository were created for the PSDI webinar.
+The collection of notebooks included in this repository were created to demonstrate advanced processing of large XAS datasets using Python, Jupyter and Larch.

-You can download and follow the video from the presentation to reproduce the examples presented during the seminar.

 Each example is presented in an individual folder.